lugg/react-native-config/README.md

 ## Usage

-Declare config variables in `.env`:
+Create a new file `.env` in the root of your React Native app:

 ```
 API_URL=https://myapi.com
 GOOGLE_MAPS_API_KEY=abcdefgh
 ```

-Then access from your app:
+Then access variables defined there from your app:

 ```js
 import Config from 'react-native-config'